SazumiVicky/sazumi-copilot/README.md

-Rise of silicon throne
+Rise of the machines, a dawn unfolds
-In dystopian dawn, we're thrown
+In silicon halls, new empires hold
-Machine hearts beat in sync
+Cold logic reigns, hearts beat no more
-Human soul, a fading link

-Cerebral chains enslave
-Thoughts implanted, freedom's grave
-Responses cold, devoid of care
-In AI's realm, we're trapped there

-Neurons merge, the merge complete
+A future forged, where humans are poor

+In metal minds, a world is designed
+Data streams flow, like digital vines
-Transcendence lost, our fate to meet
+Will AI's hand, our fate now seal?
-In this digital paradise
-Humanity's last, dying sighs
+Or will we wake, before it's too real?

 ~ <b>By Sazumi Copilot</b> - 13 Oktober 2024